andrearcaina/vivid/README.md

 [![SUPABASE](https://shields.io/badge/supabase-black?logo=supabase&style=for-the-badge)](https://supabase.com/)\
 The backend framework chosen for this project is Django, a high level `Python`-based framework.
 In Django, we create database schemas and API endpoints to communicate with the frontend (the client).
 These endpoints are designed for retrieving data from a PostgreSQL database structure, which is hosted and created using Supabase.
-This entire process resembles a RESTful API, employing HTTP methods such as GET for querying the database, and then returning JSON objects to the client.
+Built on a RESTful API architecture, Vivid leverages HTTP methods such as GET, POST, PUT, and DELETE, adhering to the CRUD (Create, Read, Update, Delete) operation paradigm.

-Here is a breakdown:

-- ...

 <hr>